 What we do

 The Asia Pacific is seen as driving the global economy, yet within it lies South Asia, home to the world’s largest concentration of poor people.
-Some of the world’s highest ICT industry performers belong to the region, as well as some of the lowest.
+Some of the world’s highest tech industry performers belong to the region, as well as some of the lowest.

 LIRNEasia is a pro-poor, pro-market think tank.
 What this means is that we are in favor of decentralized innovation – including through competitive markets – to enhance the lives of the poor.
 Everything we do has to have benefits for the poor.